 In the world of serious rum appreciation, a movement has emerged.
 The unsatisfactory categories of “white,” “gold” and “dark” rum no longer cut it, say aficionados.
-A new rum classification system is needed, and several experts have taken it upon themselves to create it.
+A new rum classification system is needed, they say, and several experts have taken it on themselves to create it.
 The most widely recognized (and hotly debated) is the Gargano Classification System, designed by Luca Gargano of Italian distributor Velier, with the help of master distiller Richard Seale of Foursquare Distillery in Barbados.
 The Gargano system is modeled on the Scotch whisky schema of single malts versus blends.
 It has been adopted by a handful of brands, and Seattle’s Rumba recently added a Gargano breakdown to its rum list.

 Understanding the Gargano System